Update: Police say woman turned herself in after deadly hit-and-run on Durham Freeway

-DURHAM, NC (WTVD) --Durham police say a woman turned herself in for a deadly hit-and-run on the Durham Freeway on April 14.
+DURHAM, NC (WTVD) --Durham police said a woman turned herself in for a deadly hit-and-run on the Durham Freeway on April 14.

-Police say Chelsea Ann Raposa, 28, of Zebulon, has been arrested and charged with felony hit-and-run.
+Police said Chelsea Ann Raposa, 28, of Zebulon, has been arrested and charged with felony hit-and-run.

-Authorities said a man was struck by an unknown vehicle in the middle of the road just south of Alston Avenue.
+Authorities said a man was struck by a vehicle, driven by Raposa, in the middle of the road just south of Alston Avenue.

-The victim, Cesar Leon Andrades-Pacheco, 31, of Raleigh, was pronounced dead at the scene.
+The victim, 31-year-old Cesar Leon Andrades-Pacheco, of Raleigh, was pronounced dead at the scene.

 Investigators have been unable to locate any family members